Arkansas Abortion Laws

 Note: These laws will be subject to judicial review in state or federal courts.
 The courts can delay implementation of the laws during the period of judicial review and can ultimately overturn the laws if they're found to be unconstitutional.

 Arkansas Abortion Laws at a Glance

-|Physician Licensing Requirements||Physicians must be licensed to practice medicine in state|
+Physicians must be licensed to practice medicine in state.

-Note: State laws are constantly changing, usually through the enactment of new legislation but sometimes through higher court decisions or other means.
-You may want to contact an Arkansas family law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Arkansas Abortion Laws: Related Resources

 If you'd like additional information or resources related to this topic, please visit the links listed below.